MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/sounds.md

 ---
-title: "Playing Sound with AVAudioPlayer"
+title: "Playing Sound in tvOS with AVAudioPlayer in Xamarin"
-description: "This article shows how to use a helper class to control the playback of sound using an AVAudioPlayer." ms.prod: xamarin ms.assetid: E0305572-DC64-48BB-BD97-0A5096E6CA04 ms.technology: xamarin-ios
+description: "This article shows how to use a helper class to control the playback of sound using an AVAudioPlayer in a Xamarin.iOS application." ms.prod: xamarin ms.assetid: E0305572-DC64-48BB-BD97-0A5096E6CA04 ms.technology: xamarin-ios